Sukkot

 Pickup: Tuesday, September 30 from 12:00-5:00pm

 Get delicious desserts and round treats for Sukkot from Sunflower Bakery!
-Their special holiday menu is coming soon!
-Sukkot menu ordering will open on September 21.

-- Go to www.sunflowerbakery.org/shop/
+- Go to https://www.sunflowerbakery.org/products/sukkot/

 - Orders need to be placed directly with Sunflower Bakery via their website before noon on Thursday, September 25.
 Pickup at OT on Tuesday, September 30.